Cover Image

 The pith of this book is interventions to collaboratively better the lives of low-income households with their development on a local scale.
 These interventions are co-created with communities.
 Successful interventions to provide more efficient and less polluting energy, treatment of waste, and sanitation are discussed here.
 Access to water is also discussed.
 They all contribute to planetary well-being in their small way.
 These are not the only developmental topics: early childhood development, artificial intelligence, policy-making, urban planning, intervention models, and research tools are also on the table.

-Authors: Montagu Murray, University of Pretoria, Nova Institute NPC; J C Pauw, University of the Free State; Sytse Strijbos, Nova Institute NPC; Attie van Niekerk, Nova Institute NPC; Kasebwe Timothee Luc Kabongo, University of Pretoria; Valerie Møller, Rhodes University; Roberto Rocco, Delft University of Technology; Juliana Gonçalves, Delft University of Technology; Caroline Newton, Delft University of Technology; Jurie Moolman, North-West University; Claudine Roos, North-West University; Phathutshedzo Mukwevhu, North-West University; Jako Viviers, North-West University; Selna Cornelius, North-West University; Niké S. Wesch, North-West University; Catherine Senyolo, Nova Institute NPC; Nicolette V Roman, University of the Western Cape; Betsie le Roux, Nova Institute NPC; Pierre Reyneke, Nova Institute NPC; Antoinette van der Merwe, University of Pretoria; Catherina Schenck, University of the Western Cape; Liam Swanepoel, Nova Institute NPC; Mbally Mdluli, Nova Institute NPC; Tertius Murray, Nova Institute NPC; Kristy Langerman, University of Johannesburg; Hendrik.
-J. Smith, Nova Institute NPC; Rirhandzu Novela, Nova Institute NPC; Bianca Wernecke; Christiaan J. Pauw, Nova Institute NPC
+Authors: Montagu Murray, University of Pretoria, Nova Institute; J C Pauw, University of the Free State; Sytse Strijbos, Nova Institute; Attie van Niekerk, Nova Institute; Kasebwe Timothee Luc Kabongo, University of Pretoria; Valerie Møller, Rhodes University; Roberto Rocco, Delft University of Technology; Juliana Gonçalves, Delft University of Technology; Caroline Newton, Delft University of Technology; Jurie Moolman, North-West University; Claudine Roos, North-West University; Phathutshedzo Mukwevhu, North-West University; Jako Viviers, North-West University; Selna Cornelius, North-West University; Niké S. Wesch, North-West University; Catherine Senyolo, Nova Institute; Nicolette V Roman, University of the Western Cape; Betsie le Roux, Nova Institute; Pierre Reyneke, Nova Institute; Antoinette van der Merwe, University of Pretoria; Catherina Schenck, University of the Western Cape; Liam Swanepoel, Nova Institute; Mbally Mdluli, Nova Institute; Tertius Murray, Nova Institute; Kristy Langerman, University of Johannesburg; Hendrik.
+J. Smith, Nova Institute; Rirhandzu Novela, Nova Institute; Bianca Wernecke; Christiaan J. Pauw, Nova Institute

 Product details